-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.14)

-The A2B network master and slave modules need to be initialized with specific information to set the Sample Rate, Number of Slots, Channel size and other A2B information.
-This activity may be performed in one of the following ways:
+The A2B network Main and Sub modules need to be initialized with specific information to set the Sample Rate, Number of Slots, Channel size and other A2B information.
+This activity may be performed in one of the following ways.
+The Multimedia Core Engineer shall define the method to be implemented.

-Master, Slave, and peripherals will pre-configured with all information with no Host interaction needed this could be done by storing configuration in local memory and sending it on power up (A2B chipsets cannot store configuration)
+Main node, Sub nodes, and peripherals will pre-configured with all information with no Host interaction needed this could be done by storing configuration in local memory and sending it on power up (A2B chipsets cannot store configuration)

-Host will configure Master, Slaves, and peripherals from a Diagnostic EOL Command which will select a single specific configuration from a pre-defined configuration table at end of line.
-This table may encode master, slave, and peripheral configuration information.
+Host will configure Main node, Sub nodes, and peripherals from a Diagnostic EOL Command which will select a single specific configuration from a pre-defined configuration table at end of line.
+This table may encode main node, sub node, and peripheral configuration information.

-Host will perform network “discovery” using the ‘Super BCF’ file to discover the master and any attached slaves and peripherals, and properly configure them.
+Host will perform network “discovery” using the ‘Super BCF’ file to discover the main node and any attached sub nodes and peripherals, and properly configure them.
 Due to the additional workload discovery may not support the 200 ms network startup time.
 The configuration information for ‘discovery’ will also be larger than pre-configuration, or ‘table’ configuration.

 SWR-REQ-393173/B-Host A2B Network Error DTC support